Shimon Sharif

 Shimon Sharif (born 7 February 1978) is an Indian sport shooter.
 He started his sports career in 1995.
-He has participated in several international shooting competitions including the ISSF World Cup in Korea in 2003.
-In 2007, he became the first Indian to compete in the Running Target event.
-He is named in the "Limca Book of Records" for floating India’s first website on shooting sports indianshooting.com.
+He has participated in several international shooting competitions including the ISSF World Cup at Korea in 2003.
+He has won multiple medals for Delhi at various National Games of India.
+In 2007, he became the first Indian to compete in the 10 meter running target event.
+He is named in the "Limca Book of Records" for floating India’s first website on shooting sport indianshooting.com.
 He conceptualized Online Shooting during pandemic Covid-19 and has so far organized multiple editions of International Online Shooting Championship and a month-long Online Shooting League which also became the World's first online league in an Olympic sport.
 Shimon is also the founder of Topgun Shooting Academy.